forwards/forwards.github.io/README.md

 ### Optimizing images

-Please ensure image files are less than 100 KB.
-Images can be optimized using the **magick** package - example code is provided in `R/optimize_photo.R`.
-Consider cropping the photos (easiest with photo-viewing software) to remove "empty" space, short and wide photos work well, so people don't have to scroll a long way to get to the next text block.
+Please ensure image files are less than ~300 KB - often images can be reduced to < 100 KB if resized to the width required and saved as PNG.
+Images can be optimized using the **magick** package - helper functions are provided in `R/optimize_photo.R`, see `blog/2024/rdevguide/optimize_img.R` for example use.
+Consider cropping the photos first (easiest with photo-viewing software) to remove "empty" space, short and wide photos work well, so people don't have to scroll a long way to get to the next text block.

 ### Icons